- Research reveals major distinguishers between male and female brains, which each have advantages and disadvantages.

 While we are on the subject of emotional processing, another difference worth looking closely at is the activity difference between male and female brains.
 The female brain, in part thanks to far more natural blood flow throughout the brain at any given moment (more white matter processing), and because of a higher degree of blood flow in a concentration part of the brain called the cingulate gyrus, will often ruminate on and revisit emotional memories more than the male brain.

 Males, in general, are designed a bit differently.
-Males tend, after reflecting more briefly on an emotive memory, to analyze it somewhat, then move onto the next task.
+Males tend, after reflecting more briefly on an emotive memory, to analyze it somewhat, then move on to the next task.
 During this process, they may also choose to change course and do something active and unrelated to feelings rather than analyze their feelings at all.
 Thus, observers may mistakenly believe that boys avoid feelings in comparison to girls or move to problem-solving too quickly.

 These four, natural design differences listed above are just a sample of how males and females think differently.
 Scientists have discovered approximately 100 gender differences in the brain, and the importance of these differences cannot be overstated.
-Understanding gender differences from a neurological perspective not only opens the door to greater appreciation of the different genders, it also calls into question how we parent, educate, and support our children from a young age.
+Understanding gender differences from a neurological perspective not only opens the door to a greater appreciation of the different genders, but it also calls into question how we parent, educate, and support our children from a young age.